-The Metro (Metropolitana): It consists of three lines: A (orange), B (blue) and C (yellow).
+The Metro (Metropolitana): It consists of three lines: A (orange), B (blue) and C (green).
 Operating on 60 km (37 miles) of tracks with 73 station stops, the Metro is an efficient system of trains that travel both underground (subway) and above-ground.
 Termini Station is the main hub of Metro, with Lines A and B intersecting there.

 Commuter trains (Regional State Railways or FS): There are also three commuter train lines: Roma-Lido (to Ostia), Roma-Giardinetti (a narrow gauge, on-street railway), and Roma-Nord (to outlying suburbs).
 Commuter lines honor Metro/bus/tram tickets, as long as you are traveling within the city limits.